abo-abo/ace-link/README.md

 ## What and why

-Currently to jump to a link in an `Info-mode` or `help-mode` or `org-mode` or `eww-mode` buffer, you can tab through the links to select the one you want.
+Currently, to jump to a link in an `Info-mode` or `help-mode` or `org-mode` or `eww-mode` buffer, you can tab through the links to select the one you want.
 This is an O(N) operation, where the N is the amount of links.
-This package turns this into an O(1) operation, or at least O(log(N)) if you manage to squeeze thousands of links in one screen:).
+This package turns this into an O(1) operation, or at least O(log(N)) if you manage to squeeze thousands of links in one screen.
 It does so by assigning a letter to each link using `ace-jump-mode`.

 ## Install
 Either clone from here or install from [MELPA](http://melpa.milkbox.net/) (recommended).